coderefinery/coderefinery.org/content/blog/2024-09-19-celebration.md

 that approach more effective for less novice learners.
 CodeRefinery was also very innovative, introducing a distributed online approach with many helpers supporting locally or in online breakout rooms.
-I believe that helps with scaling the course and reaching a new audience that otherwise wouldn’t be able to access this training.
+I believe that helps with scaling the course and reaching a new audience that otherwise wouldn't be able to access this training.
 We at the eScience Center will continue reusing and contributing to the CodeRefinery project. [...]"